Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 The `tickCumulative` value is a snapshot of the `tick accumulator` at the timestamp we fetched.
 The Tick Accumulator stores the sum of all current ticks at every second since the Pool was initialised.
 Its value is therefore increasing with every second.

 We cannot directly use the value of a single Observation for anything meaningful.
-Instead we need to compare the difference between two Observations and calculate the time weighted arithmetic mean.
+Instead we need to compare the **difference** between two Observations and calculate the **time weighted arithmetic mean**.

 ```typescript
 const diffTickCumulative = observations[0].tickCumulative - observations[1].tickCumulative